-Select this check box to suppress showing staktraces and have the console display only the relevant information about errors.
+Select this checkbox to suppress showing stacktraces and have the console display only the relevant information about errors.

 In this text box, specify the working directory to use.
-Type the path manually or click the Browse button and select the desired folder in the Working Directory dialog box, that opens.
+Type the path manually or click Browse and select the desired folder in the Working Directory dialog box, that opens.

 If no folder is specified in text box, the working directory will be the one where the XSLT script file is located.

 When you edit a run configuration (but not a run configuration template), you can specify the following options: